-A peek inside our favourite royal landmarks
+A peek inside our favorite royal landmarks

-Not only is Windsor Castle the Queen’s favourite residence, it’s also the largest and oldest occupied castle in the world.
+Not only is Windsor Castle the Queen’s favorite residence, it’s also the largest and oldest occupied castle in the world.
 Don’t miss the magnificent State Apartments, St George’s Chapel (the burial ground of 10 monarchs), the Drawings Gallery with its changing exhibitions, and Queen Mary’s Dolls’ House - the most famous dolls’ house in the world.

-Westminster Abbey is steeped in over 1000 years of history, and has been the setting for the Coronation of every English monarch from 1066.
+Westminster Abbey is steeped in over 1,000 years of history, and has been the setting for the coronation of every English monarch from 1066.
 It has also seen 16 royal weddings, including the Queen’s marriage to HRH The Duke of Edinburgh, and most recently, the wedding of the Duke and Duchess of Cambridge.

 Purchased by Queen Victoria in 1848, Balmoral Castle in Aberdeenshire has been a private Scottish home of the British Royal Family ever since.
 The Queen and her family usually spend their summer on the estate, which opens its grounds, gardens and Castle Ballroom to the public from April to July each year.

-No trip to Edinburgh would be complete without a visit to the Palace of Holyroodhouse , the Queen’s official residence in Scotland.
-The Palace is best known as the home of Mary, Queen of Scots – she was married here, and witnessed the brutal killing of her secretary in her private apartments.
+No trip to Edinburgh would be complete without a visit to the Palace of Holyroodhouse, the Queen’s official residence in Scotland.
+The palace is best known as the home of Mary, Queen of Scots – she was married here, and witnessed the brutal killing of her secretary in her private apartments.
 A tour of the Palace will take you to the State Apartments, the gardens and the Queen’s Gallery, where you’ll find changing exhibitions from the Royal Collection.